autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-interface-package/creating-a-vehicle-interface-for-an-ackermann-kinematic-model.md

 - Steering control
 - Car light commands

-Then, the vehicle interface converts these commands into actuations such like:
+Then, the vehicle interface converts these commands into actuation such like:

 - Motor and brake activation
 - Steering wheel operation